-- 10.1 For the purposes of the Pay Policy Statement, the reference to 'Chief Officers' includes the Chief Executive, the Service Directors and the Heads of Service who have different sets of terms and conditions as indicated below. - ➤ Chief Executive the Joint Negotiating Committee for Chief Executives; - > Service Directors the Joint Negotiating Committee for Chief Officers; and - ➤ Heads of Service the National Joint Council for Local Government Services. - 10.2 A two year pay settlement agreement of 1% for each year commencing 1 April 2016 has been agreed by all negotiating bodies. - 10.3 All posts carry a casual car user status which entitles the employee to reimbursement at the rate of 52.2p per mile. - 10.4 An allowance of £3,030 pa for 2017/18 (which will be increased in line with future pay awards) will be paid to the Head of Business Support and Head of Finance in respect of their Monitoring Officer and s151 Officer roles. - 10.5 Entitlement to sickness absence for all posts is detailed below.
+- 10.1 For the purposes of the Pay Policy Statement, the reference to 'Chief Officers' includes the Chief Executive, the Service Directors and the Heads of Service who have different sets of terms and conditions as indicated below. - Chief Executive the Joint Negotiating Committee for Chief Executives; - Service Directors the Joint Negotiating Committee for Chief Officers; and - ➤ Heads of Service the National Joint Council for Local Government Services. - 10.2 All posts carry a casual car user status which entitles the employee to reimbursement at the rate of 52.2p per mile. - 10.3 Entitlement to sickness absence for all posts is detailed below.

-During 1st year of service One month's full pay and (after four months' service), two months' half pay During 2 nd year of service Two months' full pay and two months' half pay During 3 rd year of service Four months' full pay and four months' half pay During 4 th and 5 th years of service Five months' full pay and five months' half pay After completing 5 th year of service Six months' full pay and six months' , half pay is 30 working days and after the completion of five years' service with the organisation 35 working days; recognising that these 4 post holders are not entitled to accrue flexi-time.
+10.4 During 1st year of service One month's full pay and (after four months' service), two months' half pay During 2 nd year of service Two months' full pay and two months' half pay During 3 rd year of service Four months' full pay and four months' half pay During 4 th and 5 th years of service Five months' full pay and five months' half pay After completing 5 th year of service Six months' full pay and six months' half pay

+Annual leave entitlement for both the Chief Executive and the Service Directors is 30 working days and after the completion of five years' service with the organisation 35 working days; recognising that these 4 post holders are not entitled to accrue flexi-time.
 Heads of Service being eligible for the following: